 It is important to get each vertebrae moving in relation to those on either side of it to get full mobility in your spine.
 Make sure that you do your spinal roll downs slowly and deliberately.
-Feel for any points oftension and then use other exercises to release these spots.
+Feel for any points of tension and then use other exercises to release these spots.
 It is great to do this after class as well.
+Repeat with feet turned in and turned out.